NetSuite reporting troubleshooting

-The NetSuite UI displays some Datetime values as dates, although they are stored as Datetime in the background.
+The NetSuite UI displays some Datetime values as dates, although NetSuite stores them as Datetime in the background.

 The SOAP API returns the dates in their original form as Datetime objects.